theodore221/HCC-portal/docs/supabase-integration.md

 end;
 $$;
 ```

+If you've already run `003_add_booking_contact_fields.sql` through the Supabase SQL editor, paste the `create or replace function` block above into a new query and execute it again so the updated `ON CONFLICT` logic is deployed without rerunning the whole migration.

 The snapshot payload may optionally include `bookingType`, `status`, `contactName`, `contactPhone`, `eventType`, and `chapelRequired` fields.
 When omitted they fall back to the derived defaults shown above, so builders can roll the new properties out incrementally across their form logic.